History of the Roman Empire: Flavian dynasty (69–96)

-69–79: Vespasian
+Vespasian (69–79)

 Vespasian was a remarkably successful Roman general who had been given rule over much of the eastern part of the Roman Empire.
 He had supported the imperial claims of Galba, after whose death Vespasian became a major contender for the throne.
 Following the suicide of Otho, Vespasian was able to take control of Rome's winter grain supply in Egypt, placing him in a good position to defeat his remaining rival, Vitellius.
 On 20 December 69, some of Vespasian's partisans were able to occupy Rome.
 Vitellius was murdered by his own troops and, the next day, Vespasian, then sixty years old, was confirmed as emperor by the Senate.

 Although Vespasian was considered an autocrat by the Senate, he mostly continued the weakening of that body begun in the reign of Tiberius.
 The degree of the Senate's subservience can be seen from the post-dating of his accession to power, by the Senate, to 1 July, when his troops proclaimed him emperor, instead of 21 December, when the Senate confirmed his appointment.
 Another example was his assumption of the censorship in 73, giving him power over the make up of the Senate.
 He used that power to expel dissident senators.
 At the same time, he increased the number of senators from 200 (at that low level because of the actions of Nero and the year of crisis that followed), to 1,000; most of the new senators came not from Rome but from Italy and the urban centres within the western provinces.

 Vespasian commissioned the Colosseum in Rome.